Your Spring Break Is About To Get Even Better With This New Strawberry Lemonade Beer

 If beer isn't your thing (flavored or not), don't fret.
 You can still try sweet new drinks on behalf of the spring season, like Applebees' Absolut Rainbow Punch.
 According to a March 1 press release, the new boozy beverage combines Absolut vodka with lemon, ginger, and green apple flavors (YUM).
 Plus, it's topped with a gummy rainbow that'll really put you in the mood for spring.
 It's only $2 and will be available throughout the month of March, so sip on it while you can.

-Whether you choose a Naturday can or Absolut Rainbow Punch, you'll get the perfect amount of springtime flavors.
+Whether you choose a Naturdays can or Absolut Rainbow Punch, you'll get the perfect amount of springtime flavors.
 As always, drink responsibly.